-Paris has more than 200 performance venues, from intimate pocket theatres to the Opera Garnier.
-This cultural density is one of the hallmarks of Parisian quality of life.
-Here are the essential venues, their history, and the neighborhoods that surround them.
+Paris has more than 200 performance venues, from intimate pocket theatres to the Opéra Garnier.
+This density of culture is one of the hallmarks of Paris quality of life.
+Here are the essential venues, their history and the neighbourhoods around them.

 The Olympia: the legendary music hall

-Founded in 1888 by Joseph Oller (creator of the Moulin Rouge), the Olympia is located at 28 boulevard des Capucines in the 9th arrondissement.
-Its 2,000-seat capacity and standing pit offer a unique proximity to performers.
-Edith Piaf, Jacques Brel, the Beatles, Jeff Buckley: the list of artists who have made history here is staggering.
+Founded in 1888 by Joseph Oller (creator of the Moulin Rouge), the Olympia stands at 28 boulevard des Capucines in the 9th arrondissement.
+Its 2,000-seat capacity and standing pit put the audience unusually close to the performers. Édith Piaf, Jacques Brel, the Beatles, Jeff Buckley: the list of artists who have made history here is staggering.

 Its iconic red letters on the facade are one of the visual landmarks of boulevard des Capucines.
-The neighborhood (Opera, Madeleine) is one of the most central in Paris, with property prices between 11,000 and 14,000 euros/sqm.
+The neighbourhood (Opéra, Madeleine) is one of the most central in Paris, with property prices between 11,000 and 14,000 euros/sqm.

 Opera Garnier: Charles Garnier’s masterpiece

-Inaugurated in 1875, the Palais Garnier is considered one of the most beautiful opera houses in the world.
-Its grand marble staircase, the Chagall ceiling in the 2,000-seat auditorium, and the underground lake that inspired The Phantom of the Opera make it a monument as much as a performance venue.
-Programming alternates between ballet and opera.
+Opened in 1875, the Palais Garnier is considered one of the most beautiful opera houses in the world.
+Its grand marble staircase, the Chagall ceiling in the 2,000-seat auditorium and the underground lake that inspired The Phantom of the Opera make it a monument as much as a performance venue.
+The programme alternates between ballet and opera.

-The Opera neighborhood, straddling the 9th and 2nd arrondissements, concentrates the grand department stores (Galeries Lafayette, Printemps) and some of the most imposing Haussmann buildings in Paris.
+The Opéra neighbourhood, straddling the 9th and 2nd arrondissements, gathers the grand department stores (Galeries Lafayette, Printemps) and some of the most imposing Haussmann buildings in Paris.

 Theatre du Chatelet: the musical stage